 Water Garden Koi Pond

 Water gardens are outdoor water features that incorporate a number of elements, including waterfalls and beautiful aquatic plants.
 While plants are the main focus of water gardens, some may also include ornamental fish.
 Including koi fish in your water garden will make the area more dynamic and interesting.
+Just be aware that koi will eat some aquatic plants, so they need to be incorporated in to the pond in a way that protects the plants from the fish.

 14 of 24